frconor-ebook/meditations/_posts/2025-04-28-st-joseph-the-worker.md

 All the negative qualities that attach themselves to work as a consequence of original sin---weariness, toil, hardship and difficulties---become, in Christ, something of immense value for every individual and for all mankind.

-Man is now associated with the work of Redemption wrought by Christ, "whose labor with His hands at Nazareth greatly ennobled the dignity of work" (Second Vatican Council, *Gaudium et Spes*, Point 67).
+Man is now associated with the work of Redemption wrought by Christ, "whose labor with His hands at Nazareth greatly ennobled the dignity of work" (Second Vatican Council, *Gaudium et spes*, Point 67).

 The honest occupation that I\'m involved in can lead to my perfection as an individual and can contribute to the whole of society.